It’s not the 1500s anymore.

 - E-mail any linked files along with your artwork.

-- If using a halftone set line screen at 100 DPI.
+- If using a halftone, set the line screen at 100 DPI.

 Artwork files and questions should be e-mailed to this address.

 Preparing your artwork.
 Line art (vector) is best suited for letterpress.
 Adobe Illustrator is ideal for creating artwork.
-You can separate each color plate onto individual layers, specify your ink colors with the Pantone Solid Uncoated Swatch Library and arrange the color layers in the same order you would like the project printed.
+You can separate each color plate onto individual layers, specify your ink colors with the Pantone Solid Uncoated reference number.

 Visualize the finished product.
 While designing, get a feel on-screen for how overlapping printed colors will look by setting the Blending Mode to Multiply in the Transparency Palette.
-You can also play with the Opacity level to help decide whether you want a lighter ‘kiss’ impression or heavier impression.
+Keep in mind your piece will be reproduced with ink on paper and not pixels on a back-lit screen.
+There is a big difference.

 Scanning illustrations and artwork.
-If using hand-drawn art or other images being scanned remember that relief metal plates are going to be made from your artwork so images must be converted to line art.
+If using hand-drawn art or other images being scanned, remember that relief printing plates are being made from your artwork so images must be converted into line art.
 Scanned images must be supplied a minimum of 300 DPI at 100% in size.
-Higher resolution up to 600 DPI is preferable.
+Higher resolution of 600 DPI or higher is preferable.
 Image files should be converted to Bitmap Mode.
+Whenever possible, make Working Paths and convert all the elements in your art to vector.
+This is preferable and gives you more control of the line art quality.
 Any subtle tonal variations that are in your original artwork will not show up once converted to bitmap.
-Keep in mind though that the letterpress printing process creates its own subtle tonal variations throughout the run which adds interest back into the art.
+Keep in mind though that the letterpress printing process creates its own subtle tonal variations and adds textural interest back into the finished.

 Halftone images.
-Old-school single color halftones can be produced for an additional charge.
-If you are considering using a halftone keep in mind that they must be 100 DPI or coarser and are most likely running on uncoated paper that will not give a fine print reproduction.
+Old-school single color halftones can be reproduced.
+This is not typical with most letterpress jobs so we recommend you send us your design and images beforehand to discuss if and how they will work.
+If you are considering using a halftone, keep in mind that they must be 100 lines per inch or coarser.
 Letterpress halftones are most successful when the designer wants a heavy dot newspaper-like or distressed old look.